pnlbwh/intrust-pipeline/README.md

 You don't need to run these separately, any missing dependencies will be generated automatically.
 For example, running

-    redo `missing wmql`
+    redo -k `missing wmql`

 without any of the preceding commands will first generate `fsindwi` and `ukf`, which in turn will first generate `dwi_ed`, `dwibetmask`, and `fs`, which in turn will first generate `t1atlasmask`.
 So this runs the whole pipeline.
+The `-k` flag means keep going if a target fails to build.

 More Examples: